rootkovska/rootkovska.github.io/_drafts/qubes-r3-roadmap.md

-As Qubes is becoming more popular, and we get more contributions from the community, the obvious problem we're starting to face is how to verify all the contributions in terms of them being both or proper quality (i.e. not introducing bugs to the system), as well as being non-malicious (i.e. not introducing backdoors, nor compromising developer's machine).
+As Qubes is becoming more popular, and we get more contributions from the community, the obvious problem we're starting to face is how to verify all the contributions in terms of them being both of proper quality (i.e. not introducing bugs to the system), as well as being non-malicious (i.e. not introducing backdoors, nor compromising developer's machine).

 Another problem we're facing is how to avoid potential targeted attacks on us, i.e. those who build and distribute Qubes binaries.
 E.g. we trust Fedora and Debian Projects to produce un-backdoored (but not necessarily flawless!)
-RPM and DPKG binary packages, which we subsequently use to build Qubes templates and Dom0/installation images.
+RPM and DEB binary packages, which we subsequently use to build Qubes templates and Dom0/installation images.
 I believe it is reasonable for us to make such a trust decision, because these projects are widespread and if they decided to publish (and sign) backdoored binaries (i.e. images not strictly corresponding